This set of Analog Communications Multiple Choice Questions & Answers (MCQs) focuses on “Direct Method”.

 Explanation: ASCII is the most common format for text files in computers.
 In an ASCII file each symbol is represented by a 7 bit binary number.
 In this 128 possible characters are defined.

-Explanation: In Asynchronous transmission, transmitter and receiver are synchronized frame-by-frame using the start and stop bits.
+Explanation: In Asynchronous transmission, each character is signified by start and stop bits.
+Thus, the transmitter and receiver are synchronized frame-by-frame using the start and stop bits, not by data bits.

 a) Clock bits